Check websites on ScamAdviser to protect yourself!

 There are a few extra precautions you should take to avoid being a victim of a scam.
 We at Antidolos Blockchain News tell you more information about ScamAdviser.
 Stay with us.

 How to identify a scammer?

-Calls from individuals attempting to steal your money, personal information, or financial data are all too prevalent.
+Calls from individuals attempting to steal your money, personal information, or financial data are too prevalent.

 Truecaller revealed that, on average, Americans receive 32 spam calls each month, showing that spam calls have increased by 39% since 2018.
 Phone scams cost Americans $10 billion in just one year.

-A fake call, on the other hand, isn’t always easy to spot.
+On the other hand, a fake call isn’t always easy to spot.
 According to research by First Orion, scammers are getting better at what they do and are turning to a “quality over quantity” strategy.
 Scammers enhance the likelihood of you answering your phone by adopting increasingly complex methods, such as phoning from a known number.
 So, you can check websites on ScamAdviser.com to identify the problem.

 Scammers frequently use the numbers game, calling hundreds or thousands of individuals each day until they find the appropriate person.
 Perhaps you have something in collections, have successfully avoided paying a huge tax bill, or have won a contest for a three-day Caribbean trip and are waiting to hear from someone.
 In such a scenario, you might be able to provide them with what they’re looking for.

-While organizations such as the Federal Trade Commission (FTC) are striving to reduce the stress caused by spam phone calls, there are steps you can do to be proactive and recognize the warning signs.
+While organizations such as the Federal Trade Commission (FTC) strive to reduce the stress caused by spam phone calls, there are steps you can do to be proactive and recognize the warning signs.
 Here are the top ten indicators that you’re dealing with a con artist.